llafuente/llafuente/content/post/create-static-blog-with-hugo-s3-cloudfront.md

 The first step is to have a [hugo](http://www.gohugo.io) blog ready.
 Follow their instructions it's mostly a searching and reading process, no magic.

-Here are the initial steps for completing.
+Here are the initial steps.

 {{< highlight bash >}}
 # create the hugo site in CWD